madhavpujara-at/voyage-backend/docs/backend_plan.md

 *   **`src/modules/[ModuleName]/application/`**
     *   `useCases/[useCaseName]/`: Each use case gets its own folder.
         *   `[UseCaseName]UseCase.ts`: Implements a specific application task (e.g., `CreateKudoUseCase.ts`).
-        *   `[UseCaseName]RequestDto.ts`: Defines the input data structure for the use case, often using Zod for validation.
+        *   `[UseCaseName]RequestDto.ts`: Defines the input data structure as a plain interface.
         *   `[UseCaseName]ResponseDto.ts`: Defines the output data structure.
     *   `(optional) services/`: Application services for broader tasks or orchestration.
     *   `dtos/`: Shared DTOs for the module, or DTOs can live within their respective use case folders.
 *   **`src/modules/[ModuleName]/presentation/`**
     *   `controllers/`: Express route handlers (e.g., `kudos.controller.ts`).
 They call application use cases.
     *   `routes/`: Express router definitions (e.g., `kudos.routes.ts`).
 Applies middleware like `authenticateJwt`, `authorizeRole`, and validation.
-    *   `validation/`: Zod schemas for request validation (body, params, query), used by DTOs or validation middleware.
+    *   `validation/`: Zod schemas that validate against application DTOs.
+        *   Each validation schema should be in its own file (e.g., `createKudoSchema.ts`)
+        *   Schemas should import the corresponding application DTOs for type checking
     *   `(optional) mappers/`: For transforming data between presentation DTOs and application DTOs if needed.
 *   **`src/modules/[ModuleName]/infrastructure/`**
     *   `repositories/`: Concrete repository implementations using Prisma (e.g., `KudoPrismaRepository.ts` implementing `IKudoRepository.ts`).